Spatial correlations in SIS processes on random regular graphs: Dependence of nearest-neighbor correlation on network topology

-In studying how increasingly random connectivity on the network affects spatial correlations between adjacent nodes, we first conduct a parameter sweep over the total rate of infection for each node, $k_0\beta$, and the probability of edge swapping, $p$, on the two- and three-dimensional square lattices, for which the node degree is $k_0=4$ and $k_0=6$, respectively.
-Varying $k_0\beta$ and $p$, we find that both an increase in $p$ (and hence, a reduced mean shortest path length on the network) and a higher rate of infection per node, $k_0\beta$, suppress spatial correlations between infectious nodes.
-This is manifested in shorter relaxation times (approximated by the time between peak and half-maximum values of $F_{II}^{(1)}(t)$) for lower mean-shortest path lengths and higher rates of infection (Figs.~\ref{fig:paramSweep}(a) and \ref{fig:paramSweep}(c)).
-Furthermore, the steady-state value of $F_{II}^{(1)}\left(t\right)$ (Figs.~\ref{fig:paramSweep}(b) and \ref{fig:paramSweep}(d)), which is in turn related to the steady-state infection density on the network, is also highly sensitive to both $p$ and the rate of infection.
-Similar effects have previously been observed on the proportion of recovered individuals in the closely-related \textit{SIR} model~\cite{eames2008modelling, keeling1999effects}.
+To study how increasing topological randomness affects spatial correlations between adjacent nodes and infection trajectories, we perform a parameter sweep over the per-node infection rate, $k_0\beta$, and the edge-swapping probability, $p$, on two- and three-dimensional square lattices, with $k_0=4$ and $k_0=6$, respectively.
+We find that increasing either $p$ (thereby reducing the mean shortest path length) or $k_0\beta$ substantially suppresses spatial correlations.
+This is reflected in shorter relaxation times (Figs.~\ref{fig:paramSweep}(a) and \ref{fig:paramSweep}(c)), defined as $\tau_{\mathrm{relax}} = t_{\mathrm{th}} - t_{\mathrm{peak}}$.
+Here, $t_{\mathrm{peak}}$ is the time at which $F^{(1)}_{II}$ reaches its maximum, $F^{(1)}_{II,\mathrm{peak}}$, $t_{\mathrm{th}}$ is the time at which it decays to within 10\% of its steady-state value, i.e., $F^{(1)}_{II}(t_{\mathrm{th}}) = \bar F^{(1)}_{II} + 0.1(F^{(1)}_{II,\mathrm{peak}} - \bar F^{(1)}_{II})$, while $\bar F^{(1)}_{II}$ denotes the steady-state value estimated from the long-time tail.
+The suppression is also evident in the reduced steady-state values of $F_{II}^{(1)}$ (Figs.~\ref{fig:paramSweep}(b) and \ref{fig:paramSweep}(d)).
+Overall, adding topological randomness increases the steady-state infection density and accelerates the dynamics, making its effect qualitatively similar to that of increasing the infection rate $\beta$.
+Similar sensitivities to network topology have been reported in the proportion of recovered individuals in related epidemic models~\cite{eames2008modelling, keeling_effects_1999}.